-An election to claim pre-2006 unused research credits or minimum tax credits in lieu of claiming the special depreciation allowance ("section 168(k)(4) election") made by a corporation for either its first tax year ending after March 31, 2008, or its first tax year ending after December 31, 2008, continues to apply to certain extension property (as defined in section 168(k)(4)(H)), unless the corporation made an election not to apply the section 168(k)(4) election to extension property for its first tax year ending after December 31, 2008.
-Generally, extension property is long production period property and noncommercial aircraft if acquired after March 31, 2008, and placed in service after December 31, 2009, but before January 1, 2011.

-For fiscal year taxpayers with a tax year ending after December 31, 2010, an election to claim pre-2006 unused minimum tax credits in lieu of claiming the special depreciation allowance made by a corporation for either its first tax year ending after March 31, 2008, or its first tax year ending after December 31, 2008, continues to apply to round 2 extension property (as defined in section 168(k)(4)(l), unless the corporation makes an election not to apply the section 168(k)(4) election to round 2 extension property.
+An election made by a corporation to claim pre-2006 unused minimum tax credits in lieu of claiming the special depreciation allowance for either its first tax year ending after March 31, 2008, or its first tax year ending after December 31, 2008, continues to apply to round 2 extension property (as defined in section 168(k)(4)(I)(iv)), unless the corporation makes an election not to apply the section 168(k)(4) election to round 2 extension property.
 If a corporation did not make a section 168(k)(4) election for either its first tax year ending after March 31, 2008, or its first tax year ending after December 31, 2008, the corporation may elect for its first tax year ending after December 31, 2010, to claim pre-2006 unused minimum tax credits in lieu of claiming the special depreciation allowance for only round 2 extension property.

+For fiscal year taxpayers with a tax year ending after December 31, 2012, an election made by a corporation to claim pre-2006 unused minimum tax credits in lieu of claiming the special depreciation allowance for either its first tax year ending after March 31, 2008, its first tax year ending after December 31, 2008, or its first tax year ending after December 31, 2010, continues to apply to round 3 extension property (as defined in section 168(k)(4)(J) (iv)), unless the corporation makes an election not to apply the section 168(k)(4) election to round 3 extension property.
+If a corporation did not make a section 168(k)(4) election for either its first tax year ending after March 31, 2008, its first tax year ending after December 31, 2008, or its first tax year ending after December 31, 2010, the corporation may elect for its first tax year ending after December 31, 2012, to claim pre-2006 unused minimum tax credits in lieu of claiming the special depreciation allowance for only round 3 extension property.